mattburnett-repo/authSandbox/README.md

 ```bash
 npm run build:pug
 ```
-Once everything is installed and running, go to your broswer and type
+Once everything is installed and running, go to your browser and type
 ```bash
 http://localhost:4000
 ```
 You should then see a Log In screen.

 ## Options
-* Basic (with and without Passport JS)
+* Basic Local
   * Username / Password
-* OAuth
+* OAuth2
   * Google
   * GitHub
 * auth0
-  * ?
+  * still researching this
 * JWT
-  * For authorization / role / access privileges
+  * For authorization / role / access level

 ## To Do
+* Resolve simultaneous OAuth2 authentication puzzle
+  * Use Google, logout and the use GitHub
+    * still logs in with google
+* PUG
+  * modularize the duplicate bits of the templates
+    * I think they're called mixins, or something like that
+* Use MongoDB on Atlas, not locally
 * More Typescript
-* Implement auth0 / JWT functionality
+* Research / implement auth0
-* Dockerize and deploy
+* Dockerize / Deploy
+  * Microservice / AWS
+  * NPM package
 * Tests?